TO BE PUBLISHED January 2025

 Delegates will examine strategic priorities for the new Government as they aim to make the UK a more attractive place to conduct research and manufacturing, as well as strategies for facilitating effective collaboration with the life sciences sector.
 They will consider how to build on developments such as the recently announced partnership with Eli Lilly, aiming to support early-stage life sciences businesses, as well as trialling novel approaches to obesity treatment.

 Areas for discussion include improving access to finance and options for targeted grants and tax incentives, and exploring wider options for boosting competitiveness and attracting foreign direct investment.
-We also expect delegates to examine the Voluntary Scheme for Branded Medicine Pricing, Access and Growth (VPAG) agreed between DHSC, NHS England and the ABPI, which aims to channel investment into the sector over the next 5 years.
+We also expect delegates to examine the Voluntary Scheme for Branded Medicine Pricing, Access and Growth (VPAG), agreed between DHSC, NHS England and the ABPI, which aims to channel investment into the sector over the next five years.

-Further sessions assess practical next steps for the life sciences sector as part of the wider industrial growth strategy, focusing regional development and support for high-potential clusters.
+Further sessions assess practical next steps for the life sciences sector as part of the wider industrial growth strategy, focusing regional development and support for high-potential clusters, as well as next steps for commercialising university research and spin-outs in life sciences, following the announcement of at least £40m in funding over the next five years set out in the Budget.

 Overall, sessions in the agenda include discussion on: